tcllab/tclmake/doc/recursion.md

 In this case, `tclmake clean` will recursively clean directories.

-Note the use of the `$!` automatic variable in the "--recursive" rule.
+Note the use of the `$!` automatic variable in the **--recursive** rule.
 It is defined as the preceding target that caused the current target to be updated.
-In the example above the variable is given the value "clean".
+In the example above the variable is given the value **clean**.